 A couple other caveats: You can’t message group blogs (not yet, anyway) or anyone who’s blocked you (obviously).

 Yep.
-From a messaging conversation, click or tap the camera icon, choose an image, and send.
-To send a GIF, click or tap the GIF icon instead, and search for that perfect GIF to say what's in your heart.
+From a messaging conversation, click or tap the camera icon, choose an image (including GIFs), and send.
+Or you can use an existing Tumblr GIF: just click or tap the GIF icon instead, and search for that perfect GIF to say what's in your heart.

 Pro tip: If you’re on the web, you can just drag an image right into a conversation.
 No clicking required.